carmenhg/EC528_Fall21_Project/README.md

 2. Users/Personas Of The Project:

+The end users of the projects are research scientists who study remote sensing images datasets.
+The project will be open source and available to the community.

+The personas of the project other than the end users will be the developers who work on the different components of the end to end data processing pipeline, from pre-processing, to model building and inference.

+Each developers working on their respective components can change their system, and the internals of their part of the pipeline.

+#There will also be a system wide administrator that can make changes to the system level configuration affecting different parts of the end to end pipeline.

-This section describes the principal user roles of the project together with the key characteristics of these roles.
+#This section describes the principal user roles of the project together with the key characteristics of these roles.
 This information will inform the design and the user scenarios.
 A complete set of roles helps in ensuring that high-level requirements can be identified in the product backlog.

-Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.
+#Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.

 3. Scope and Features Of The Project: